cpatt125/NumericalMethods/Simpson'sAlgorithm/README.md

 The inputs are an "x" array that corresponds to the x values and a "y" array that corresponds to the f(x) values.

 The function outputs the value of the integral.

+This function performs exactly how it is supposed to.
+Open to any improvement suggestions.